misutowolf/furousha/README.md

 2. Prerequisites
 3. Starting It Up
 4. Creating a Project
+5. Using Git with your Rails project
-5. Guard::LiveReload Usage
+6. Guard::LiveReload Usage
-6. MailCatcher
+7. MailCatcher
-7. Screen!
+8. Screen!
-8. Thanks, etc.
+9. Thanks, etc.

 ### 1. What is Furousha?